 FDA Approved Training on the Food Safety Modernization Act - Preventive Controls for Animal Food

-In order to support its members to comply with the Food Safety Modernization Act (FSMA) and with the Current Good Manufacturing Practices (CGMP) for animal food, FAMI-QS will organise a FDA approved training on FSMA Preventive Controls for Animal Food.
-The course will be held on the 20th and 21st of February 2018 in Beijing (China) and will be given in cooperation with Eurofins Food Safety Services.
+In order to support its members to comply with the Food Safety Modernization Act (FSMA) and with the Current Good Manufacturing Practices (CGMP) for animal food, FAMI-QS will organise two FDA approved trainings on FSMA Preventive Controls for Animal Food.
+The courses will be held on the following dates:

 Successfully completing this course is one way to meet the requirements for a “Preventive Controls Qualified Individual” under Title 21 of the Code of Federal Regulations (CFR) Part 507 (21 CFR Part 507).
 The Preventive Controls for Animal Food rule is intended to ensure safe manufacturing, processing, packaging and holding of animal food products in the United States.